tiennx001/giatot/public_html/wp-content/plugins/yith-essential-kit-for-woocommerce-1/README.txt

 YITH Essential Kit for WooCommerce #1 will add a new submenu called "YITH Essential Kit for WooCommerce #1" under "YIT Plugins" menu.
 Here you are able to activate/deactivate all the plugins within.

 == Changelog ==

+= 2.0.3 =
+* Update: YITH Plugin Framework
+* Update: Removed YITH EU Vat module (no longer supported, it still works if you have it installed)
+* Update: Plugin activation checks for YITH WooCommercer Request a Quote module

+= 2.0.2 =
+* Update: YITH Plugin Framework
+* Update: Language .pot file

+= 2.0.1 =
+* Update: Backward compatibility with external plugins using methods from version 1.x.x

+= 2.0.0 =
+* Update: YITH Plugin Framework
+* Update: All YITH modules are now external to this plugin
+* New: Lighter than any previous version
+* New: Support to WordPress 4.9.8
+* New: Support to WooCommerce 3.5

+= 1.6.1 =
+* Update: YITH Plugin Framework
+* Update: All YITH modules at latest available versions
+* New: Support to WordPress 4.9.8
+* New: Support to WooCommerce 3.4.4

 = 1.6.0 =
 * Update: YITH Plugin Framework